Crowdfunding Tax Returns

 Secondly, the debt-based crowdfunding occurs when initiators borrow money from contributors.
 In return, the contributors will receive interest and principal after an agreed period of time.
-Income tax will apply to the interest earned by the contributors and to the services fees by the mediator company (the crowdfunding platform).
-The initiators will have to consider income tax as well as GST regardless of whether their project is making a profit or loss.
+Income tax gets applied as contributors earn interest and the mediator company i.e. (the crowdfunding platform) receives the service fee.
+The initiators will have to consider income tax as well as GST regardless of whether their project is making profit or loss.

-Thirdly, the equity crowdfunding is a transaction between contributors and initiators, in which the contributors pay to own a share of a company including voting rights or priority dividend payment.
-Given the circumstances involving such an equity based funding instrument, GST may apply to the share selling transaction of initiators and income tax is applied to the dividends earned on those shares from contributors.
+Thirdly, the equity crowdfunding is a transaction between contributors and initiators, in which the contributors pay to receive share of a company including voting rights or dividend payment.
+In such a scenario GST may apply to the initiators who are allotting shares and income tax is applied to the dividends earned on those shares from contributors.

 The final one is a rewards-based crowd funding business.
 In this crowdfunding method, contributors pay money to the initiators with expectation to receive discounts or any products before selling to public.
-The contributors may consider GST on their obtained products and initiators will have to consider income tax on sold products or the amount of received funds.
+Here the contributors have to consider GST on their received products and initiators will have to consider income tax on sold products or the amount of funds they received.
 The initiators would also need to account for GST on moneys received.